Sharp quantitative stability for the fractional Sobolev trace inequality: Introduction

 where $\R_+^n=\left\{(x,t)|x\in\R^{n-1},t>0\right\}$.
 Given any $u\in L^{\frac{2n-2}{n}}(\mathbb{R}^{n-1})$, we have

-Here $\frac{2}{S(n,1,1)}$ is the sharp constant and $\mathcal{M}_{\mathrm{Neu}}$ is the extremal manifold (see Theorem \ref{cons4} in this paper).
-The proof of \eqref{dual1} relies on a standard dual scheme developed by Carlen in \cite{carlen1}.
-Precisely, we show that this a priori estimate is the dual of the Escobar trace inequality, \emph{i.e.} inequality \eqref{trtr} with $m=\alpha=1$.
+Here $\frac{4}{S(n,1,1)}$ is the sharp constant (see \eqref{snma}) and $\mathcal{M}_{\mathrm{Neu}}$ is the extremal manifold (see Theorem \ref{cons4} in the present paper).
+The proof of \eqref{dual1} relies on a dual scheme developed by Carlen in \cite{carlen1}.
+Precisely, we show that this a priori estimate is the duality of the Escobar trace inequality \eqref{escobar}, \emph{i.e.} the inequality \eqref{trtr} with $m=\alpha=1$.

-0.21in
+0.31in

-In the critical point setting, we consider the Euler-Lagrange equation associated with the Escobar trace inequality:
+{\bf $\diamondsuit$ In the critical point setting,} we consider the Euler-Lagrange equation associated with the Escobar trace inequality \eqref{escobar}:

-It was shown by Ou in \cite{ou} that, up to a scaling, any nontrivial nonnegative solution of \eqref{eqeqeq} is an Escobar bubble:
+It was shown by Ou in \cite{ou} that any nontrivial nonnegative solution of \eqref{eqeqeq} is an Escobar bubble:

 for some $z\in\R^{n-1},\lambda>0$.
 Motivated by Struwe's work, we initially establish a Struwe-type profile decomposition for \eqref{eqeqeq} (see Theorem \ref{ql}).
 Specifically, we demonstrate that any almost solution of \eqref{eqeqeq} can be approximated by multiple exact solutions.
 Furthermore, we present a nonnegative counterpart of this result (see Theorem \ref{ql1}): every nonnegative almost solution of \eqref{eqeqeq} can be approximated by several Escobar bubbles.
 The transition from the general version to the nonnegative version requires a Br\'ezis-Lieb type lemma (see Lemma \ref{re3}), which was previously used in \cite{carlo}.
-Following ideas of Figalli and Glaudo in \cite{figalli}, we derive the following optimal quantitative profile decomposition
+Following ideas of Figalli and Glaudo in \cite{figalli}, we derive the following optimal quantitative profile decomposition:

-\begin{theorem} For $n = 3,\nu\in\N$ or $n\geq 3,\nu=1$, there exist a small constant $\delta=\delta(n,\nu)>0$ and a large constant $C=C(n,\nu)>0$ such that the following statement holds.
+\begin{theorem} For $n = 3,\nu\in\N_+$ or $n\geq 3,\nu=1$, there exist a small constant $\delta=\delta(n,\nu)>0$ and a large constant $C=C(n,\nu)>0$ such that the following statement holds.
 Let $u\in H^1(\R^n_+)$ be a function such that